James-Oduor/Random-Background-Color-Changer/README.md

 # Random-Background-Color-Changer
 A lightweight web app that switches the background to a random dark color from a preset list.
 It shows the current color's hex code on the screen and updates it each time the button is pressed.
+This is the hyper link for this project https://random-background-color-changer-app.netlify.app/

 ![image](https://github.com/user-attachments/assets/7b75768d-6c1b-47d5-ac43-4cc72a0342a4)